jacobprins/envisonet/readme.md

 ## <ins>**Guide to Running the System**</ins>

-1. Create a virtual environment in the "FlaskServerReImagined" *(setup only)*:
+1. Create a virtual environment in the "envisonet" directory *(setup only)*:
    `python3 -m venv venv/`

 2. Activate the virtual environment: